HypaThonk-DiGist/Thonk-M-P-C/README.md

 Each day, you will learn/read about a mindblowing fact or theorem!

-# Guide
+## Guide
 The PDF will be uploaded soon.
+Meanwhile, you can look the preview version.

 The title for the day's fact/theorem will contain a hyperlink to a related article.